tranhuudang/large_file_handler/README.md

 ## Features

 - Copy any asset from your Flutter project to the local file system.
-- Download any asset from your Flutter project to the local file system.
+- Download files from a network to the local file system.
 - Cross-platform support for both Android and iOS.
+- Copy files with or without progress tracking.

 ## Installation